hidaytraj/hidaytraj/README.md

 - 👋 Hi, I’m @hidaytraj
 - 👀 I’m interested in Programming like JavaScript, React, Node, ExpressJS
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next, Jest
 - 💞️ I’m looking to collaborate on JavaScript, ExpressJS
 - 📫 How to reach me ...